You may be able to reduce your 2014 income taxes in connection with foreign income tax paid by the following funds:

 Delaware International Value Equity Fund

-For the calendar year 2013, Delaware Emerging Markets Fund, Delaware International Value Equity Fund, and Delaware Macquarie Global Infrastructure Fund paid foreign income taxes on a percentage of the dividend and interest income earned on investments in several countries.
-You may be able to use these foreign taxes to take either a tax credit (provided you have met the minimum holding period requirements*), or a deduction on your 2013 federal income tax return.
+For the calendar year 2014, Delaware Emerging Markets Fund and Delaware International Value Equity Fund paid foreign income taxes on a percentage of the dividend and interest income earned on investments in several countries.
+You may be able to use these foreign taxes to take either a tax credit (provided you have met the minimum holding period requirements*), or a deduction on your 2014 federal income tax return.
 This may allow you to reduce or eliminate any double taxation on your foreign earnings.
-This tax benefit is an option only if you held shares of Delaware Emerging Markets Fund, Delaware International Value Equity Fund, or Delaware Macquarie Global Infrastructure Fund (any class) in a taxable account in 2013.
+This tax benefit is an option only if you held shares of Delaware Emerging Markets Fund or Delaware International Value Equity Fund (any class) in a taxable account in 2014.

 Management strives to reclaim foreign taxes withheld in countries where it invests.
-However, some countries limit or do not allow reclaims by the Fund.
-Taxes that are withheld and cannot be reclaimed are considered paid by the Fund.
+However, some countries limit or do not allow reclaims by a fund.
+Taxes that are withheld and cannot be reclaimed are considered paid by the fund.
 Your proportionate amount of foreign taxes paid appears on line 6 of Form 1099-DIV (foreign taxes are reported in the "foreign tax paid" column and also included in the "total ordinary dividends" column).

 * Must have held shares in the Fund for at least 16 days during the 31-day period beginning on the date that is 15 days before the date on which such share becomes ex-dividend with respect to such dividend to be entitled to the foreign tax credit.